juicebox-systems/juicebox-sdk/README.md

-## Juicebox-SDK
+## Juicebox SDK

 An interface for the Juicebox Protocol which provides distributed storage and recovery of secrets using simple PIN authentication.

-This interface is implemented in [Rust](rust/README.md), but is also bridged to support [Swift](swift/README.md), [Android](android/README.md), and [JavaScript](javascript/README.md).
+This interface is implemented in [Rust](rust/sdk/README.md), but is also bridged to support [Swift](swift/README.md), [Android](android/README.md), and [JavaScript](javascript/README.md).

 For a more in-depth explanation of the protocol – including the motivations behind it – read the [whitepaper](https://docs:JU1C380X@docs.juicebox.xyz/whitepapers/juiceboxprotocol_revision6_20230713.pdf).

+### Authentication

 The protocol requires authentication, using JSON Web Tokens, the creation of which is delegated away from the operators of the servers that store secrets.
-Sample Rust code for creating and validating these tokens can be found in the [tokens](rust/sdk/tokens/README.md) CLI tool.
+Sample Rust code for creating and validating these tokens can be found in the [tokens](rust/cli/tokens/README.md) CLI tool.
 Details on Authentication can be found in Section 4.5 of the Whitepaper.

 The following sample code represents how a token could be created on a nodejs server: